On topology changes in quantum field theory and quantum gravity: Path integrals over metrics and singularities

 That the string theory amplitude can be written over topology changing world-sheets $ \Sigma $ gives a counterexample to the assumption that the formula of Laidlaw and DeWitt Morette would forbid topology changes in $ \Sigma $ for fields $ X^\mu:\Sigma\rightarrow \mathbb{C}^n $.

-A slightly different situation arises for string theory amplitudes if the target space $ T $ is a union of a space-time manifold and possibly singularities that arise because $ T $ has no closed time-like curves and interpolates between space-like hyper-surfaces that are not homotopic to each other.
+A slightly different situation arises for string theory amplitudes if the target space $ T $ is a Lorentzian manifold which is a union of a space-time manifold and possibly singularities that arise because $ T $ has no closed time-like curves and interpolates between space-like hyper-surfaces that are not diffeomorphic and thus not homotopic to each other.

-If we leave the problems with the singularities aside and assume that paths of all matter fields simply circle around them, the paths $ X^\mu:\Sigma\rightarrow T $ describe exactly the same situation as in the problem considered by Laidlaw and DeWitt-Morette, where the particles are at some time confronted with the 'hole' of the solenoid from the Aharanov Bohm effect.
+If we leave the problems with the singularities aside and assume that paths of all matter fields simply circle around them, the paths $ X^\mu:\Sigma\rightarrow T $ describe exactly the same situation as in the problem considered by Laidlaw and DeWitt-Morette, where the particles are at some time confronted with the 'hole' of the solenoid from the Aharanov-Bohm effect.

 One can denote the paths $ X^\mu:(\sigma,t)\rightarrow T $ of string theory by $ q(a,b) $ with $ a=(0,0) $ and $ b=(2\pi,t_b) $.
 Then the proof of Laidlaw and DeWitt-Morette works basically unchanged.
 The only difference between the string and particle case can be that in case of closed strings, a target space singularity may be encircled in two different ways by the string.
 Similarly as in the particle case, the singularities can be encircled one or several times by paths with the curve parameter $ \tau $ going from $ \tau=0 $ to $ \tau=\infty $.
 In the string theory case, the singularity can also be encircled for one or several times if one moves the curve parameters $ \sigma $ from $ \sigma=0 $ to $ \sigma=\pi $.
 This does, however, not affect the proof of Laidlaw and DeWitt-Morette at all since these two paths can not be deformed into each other and thus just belong to different homotopy classes.
 Furthermore, the proof does not depend on the number of dimensions of the quantum field theories considered.